chinichilla/just-the-map/README.md

 ![Image of D&D Gameplay](https://github.com/djchinia/just-the-map/blob/master/public/gameplay.jpeg)

 The inspiration comes from playing Dungeons & Dragons when we went into unknown areas, and my dungeon master (DM) put our maps into a vector graphics editor to conceal areas we hadn't explored yet.
-An opaque mask layer was put on top of any of the unknown maps.
-The overall goal of this project is to give dungeon masters a collection of maps where they can save gameplay.
-I'm continuing it in the
+An opaque mask layer was put on top of any of the unknown maps and slowly erased the explored areas throughout the session.
+The goal of this project is to give dungeon masters a collection of maps where they can save gameplay.
+I'm continuing it in the [dd-mapper repo](https://github.com/djchinia/dd-mapper).

 ### Setup